deconstructedAdron/deconstructed/ws/contents/articles/outbound-data-results/index.md

 template: article.jade
 ---

-The [Consociation Engine](/articles/consociation/) processes certain data and it is returned via various results.
+The Deconstructed Engine processes certain data and it is returned via various results.
 This documentation outlines what you'll receive when making a request for consociated data.

 <span class="more"></span>